ftrack AB announces ftrack 2.6 and worldwide adoption by The Mill

 “This is an exciting development for us.
 We have really been able to focus our toolsets so that they can be used in a collaborative way.
 The Mill’s adoption of ftrack is a great endorsement to the functionality we now have in ftrack.”

-See how The Mill created the photoreal CG ape for the PETA spot 98% Human.
+See how The Mill created the VFX for the fourth episode of Sinbad.